 Hopefully these tips help those who were having problems getting scans to work.
 The very low number of support requests tells us we have created a product that has been well received.

 THANK YOU to everyone who has downloaded Barcode Assistant!
-We’re working on an update to include some feature requests, as well as supporting more devices (and possibly OS 4.6 & 4.7).
+We’re working on an update to include some feature requests, as well as supporting more devices.
 Don’t forget to follow us on twitter for news and announcements about upcoming versions and other applications!